Thoondil: Plot

-The film tries to work on the old saying "hell hath no fury like a woman scorned".
-Divya (Divya Spandana) is an upcoming model in London who meets Sriram (Shaam), an IT guy, and falls in love.
+Pooja a.k.a.
+Divya is an upcoming model in London who meets Sriram, an IT worker, and falls in love.
 They sleep together, but Sriram leaves her when Divya's boss tells him to stay out of her life if he wants to see her make it big.
 Divya feels betrayed when she finds out but does not know that her boss is the reason behind the split.
-Divya does achieve her dream and becomes a top model but is on a revenge romp to wreak havoc in Sriram's happily married life to Anjali (Sandhya).
+Divya does achieve her dream and becomes a top model but is on a revenge romp to wreak havoc in Sriram's happily married life to Anjali.
 Anjali is a cheerful girl whose only sorrow in life is that she does not have a child, and when she finally has a baby after four years of marriage to Sriram, Divya comes into her life and takes the baby away, saying that it is her baby.
-What happens after that forms the climax of the movie.
+What happens after that forms the climax.